fnrizzi/ElasticShearWaves/README.md

 and provides capabilities to run both the full order model (FOM) as well as the Galerkin reduced order model (ROM).

-Specifically, this code has been developed mainly for [this paper](https://arxiv.org/abs/2009.11742) (currently under review).
+Specifically, this code has been developed mainly for [this paper](https://arxiv.org/abs/2009.11742)).

 # Building
 To build the code, you can use one of the following two alternatives: